 1. To State’s Attorney Civil Division head Joe Lulves, ASA Erin Brady, & Aurora Attorney Rick Veenstra

 We all know there’s the letter and spirit of the law, and when applied correctly, the spirit is always more effective than the letter.
 The three of you know damn well that putting these men on the streets, while politically expedient, makes no one safer.
-You also know this absurd sex offender law does absolutely nothing.
+You also know this absurd sex offender law does absolutely nothing to protect anyone.

 Trust me!
 No one knows better than me just how costly doing the right thing can be.
 But “I need this job because I have children” will in no way absolve you from that responsibility.
 So, this is a friendly warning about what’s to come if you persist in throwing these men to the wolves.